 Across I Corps, the GVN’s pacification teams suffered huge losses.
 In late 1967, 125 RD teams operated in the region.
 During Tet, the Vietcong decimated the teams.
 Approximately half the teams either retreated to the nearest safe haven or fell apart under Vietcong pressure.
 The other half stayed in their assigned hamlets, where they fought alone against overwhelming odds.

-In the first weeks of the offensive, the signs of Vietcong dominance south of Saigon were evident everywhere.
+In the first weeks of the offensive, the signs of Vietcong dominance south of Saigon appeared everywhere.
 Along the vital Rice Road (Route 4) through the delta, the Vietcong set up roadblocks to interdict traffic.
 Vietcong civilian sympathizers cratered and mined the delta’s secondary roads to seal them off from the Allies.
-The situation in the delta in February 1968 mirrored that which prevailed in 1964 and early 1965, when any American or GVN official travelling outside of the towns or cities risked being captured or killed by the guerrillas.
+The situation in the delta in February 1968 mirrored that which prevailed across the region in 1964 and early 1965, when any American or GVN official traveling outside of the towns or cities risked being captured or killed by the guerrillas.

 Prior to Tet, CIA field agents estimated that the GVN had a functioning administration in 7,200 of South Vietnam’s 12,300 hamlets.
 However, at the end of the Tet Offensive, the GVN maintained a presence in only 4,400 hamlets.
 By April 1968, nearly two-thirds of South Vietnam’s hamlets were either entirely under Vietcong control or had become contested hamlets without any government administration.
 At the U.S. Mission, some officials doubted the effectiveness and durability of the GVN presence in its 4,400 hamlets.

-When the Communists moved into formerly contested or Government (GVN)-controlled hamlets, they did what they had always done; they established a new government, organized various associations, put peasants to work erecting fortifications, and recruited young men and women into the Vietcong’s various military organizations, including the assault youth, local militia, and main forces.
+When the Communists moved into formerly-contested or GVN-controlled hamlets, they did what they had always done; they established a new government, organized various associations, put peasants to work erecting fortifications, and recruited young men and women into the Vietcong’s various military organizations, including the assault youth, local militia, and main forces.
 The Vietcong also hunted down and executed GVN and ARVN officials marooned behind their lines.
-Generally, though, the Communists, according to the head of the U.S. Central Intelligence Agency, Richard Helms, behaved themselves.
-In late February 1968, Helms apprised President Johnson of the situation prevailing in areas recently captured by Communist forces, he told the President, “…the Viet Cong and North Vietnamese have treated the people in the countryside rather decently.”
+Generally, though, the Communists, according to Richard Helms, head of the Central Intelligence Agency, behaved themselves.
+In late February 1968, Helms apprised President Johnson of the situation prevailing in areas recently captured by Communist forces, he told Johnson, “…the Viet Cong and North Vietnamese have treated the people in the countryside rather decently.”